| Updated On - Mar 2, 2026

 | Listening | 30 minutes (additional 10 minutes transfer time in paper-based test) |

-40 questions (4 recordings) |
+40 questions (4 recordings): |

-Conversations, monologues with various accents.
-Question types: MCQ, matching, fill-in-the-blanks. |
+Prompts include conversations and monologues with various accents.
+Question types include MCQs, matching, fill-in-the-blanks, etc. |

 | Reading | 60 minutes | 40 questions (3 passages) |

-Academic: From books and journals (more complex).
-General: Everyday sources (easier texts from ads, newspapers). |
+Academic: From books and journals (more complex). |

 | Writing | 60 minutes | 2 tasks |